dagraham/etm-tk/etmTk/help/PREFERENCES.md

     Up and down arrow keys change the selection and either *Tab* or *Return* inserts the selection.

-    To edit a completions file, press *Shift-C* in the main window or from the main menu under *File/Open* to choose from a list of completions files.

 - Reports

     Each line in a reports file provides a possible reports specification.
 These are available when using the CLI `m` command and in the GUI custom view.
 See [Reports](#reports) for details.